ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 Case studies of how companies have successfully updated their projects and changed working habits to be more successful as an Apache project
 - and to get through the incubator efficiently!

+Blurb for program:

+We want to  Open Source our project - that's just a tick box, right?
+No?
+OK, so what is the Apache Way,  and how can we bring our great new project to the Apache Incubator and  sitll be successful as a business?

+Join us as we look at several real world examples of where companies have chosen to contribute their existing open source projects to the Apache Software Foundation and the Incubator project.
+We'll see the advantages  the companies and projects got from it, the problems faced along the way, why they did it, and how it helped their business and the project alike.
+We'll also look briefly at where it may not be the right fit.

 ---
 template: separator